cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ## Learning Objectives
-Accessing a relational database from your Spring Boot application is likely to be an essential requirement for your application.
+Accessing a relational database from your Springboot application is likely to be an essential requirement for your application.
 This tutorial demonstrates how to create a Java application which accesses a relational database using Spring Boot's approach to JDBC.
-The application is destined to be deployed into a Liberty server, running in CICS.
+The application is designed to be deployed into a Liberty server, running in CICS.

-JDBC is a Java API which allows a Java applications to access data stored in a relational database.
-In this tutorial we will be using IBM Db2® for z/OS as our relational database.
-The application will use the supplied EMP table which is supplied with DB2.

-Spring Boot's JDBC support provides database related beans, such as `DataSource` and `JdbcTemplate`.
-These beans can be Autowired into an application to facilitate an automatic JDBC connection to your Database.
-Follow the steps in this article to generate a Spring Boot web application used to update the Db2 employee table.
-The application is built using Gradle or Maven, and deployed in a CICS Liberty JVM server.
+Spring Boot's JDBC support provides database related beans, such as `JdbcTemplate` and `DataSource`.
+These beans can be auto-wired into an application to facilitate an automatic JDBC connection to your database.
+Follow the steps in this article to create a Spring Boot web application that reads and updates the Db2 employee table.
+The application is designed to be built using Gradle or Maven, and deployed in a CICS Liberty JVM server using IBM Db2® for z/OS as the relational database.

 This tutorial will show you how to

-1. Create and build Spring Boot application that uses JDBC
+1. Create and build a Spring Boot application that uses JDBC
-1. ...
-1. Use Spring's JDBC Template to execute an SQL statement
-1. Use a DataSource bean
+1. Access the data base using either the `JdbcTemplate` or the `DataSource` Spring beans.
 1. Understand how to make JDBC updates transactional in CICS
 1. ...